Legal Lending Limit: What You MUST Know While Getting a Loan

 Truth in Lending Act (TILA)

-Lenders must disclose loan terms so borrowers understand agreements.
+Lenders must disclose loan terms, so borrowers understand the agreements.
 Similar consumer protection laws may apply elsewhere.

 Debt Collection Laws